ambrosus/ambrosus-node/docs/introduction.md

 ## Basic principles:

 ### Immutability, permanence and persistance
 All entities are immutable and are permanent.
-You will not find an update or delete calls.
+You will not find any update or delete calls.

 Note that permanence is not the same thing as persistence.
 Permanence is related to content-addressing, meaning an object's identity (name/id/address) will always be the same.
 Permanent supply chain data means linking between entities with permanent ids.
 Ids are always the same, and thus the links won't break.